netxms/netxms-doc/admin/data-collection.rst

 first argument (available via special variable ``$1``), and also has two predefined global variables: ``$node`` (reference to current node object), and ``$dci`` (reference to current DCI object).
-For more information about NetXMS scripting language, please consult :ref:`nxsl` chapter in this manual.
+For more information about NetXMS scripting language, please consult :ref:`scripting` chapter in this manual.

 .. _dci-push-parameters-label: